Cowes Men’s Shed is open to everyone aged 18 and over and not just men!

 The creative, productive nature of Sheds provides an activity around which people can form bonds and networks, which may go on to benefit them outside of the Shed itself.

 The horticultural areas produce was organically grown and delicious!

 In general, sheds can play a particularly important part in meeting the needs of older people – particularly retired men, who often feel that traditional services targeted at older people are not right for them.
 The Isle of Wight has a proportionally larger retired community than many other places in the UK.
 Men typically find it more difficult to build social connections than women, and unlike women of a similar age, older men have fewer networks of friends and rarely share personal concerns about health and worries.
 It is not the case for all men, but for some, when retirement comes, it can feel like their identity and purpose is lost.
 Men’s Sheds can change all of this.

 Research has shown that loneliness has hugely negative impacts on physical and mental health.
 Loneliness has been found to disproportionately affect men and elderly people.
 Men typically find it more difficult to build social connections than women, and unlike women of a similar age, older men have fewer networks of friends and rarely share personal concerns about health and worries.

 Please click on this link for our Equipment Breakages Policy and our Supervision Policy

-Our recent survey on the Cowes Men’s Shed has now closed.
-Thank you to everyone (some from mainland UK) who completed it for us.
+Thank you to everyone (some from mainland UK) who completed this survey for us.
 Your thoughts and insights have been very useful indeed.